post edited February 4th, 2016

-For someone who is not overly patriotic, voting is one of the most important responsibilities I feel I have while overseas.
-In fact, it’s the only ONLY right I don’t have as a resident in Spain, which makes my voice all the more important when every first Tuesday in November rolls around.
+For someone who is not overly patriotic on the outside, voting is one of the most important responsibilities I feel I have while overseas.
+In fact, it’s the only ONLY right I don’t have as a permanent resident in Spain, which makes my voice all the more important when every first Tuesday in November rolls around.

 Voting abroad is simple, so there’s no reason to not do it!
 Here’s how to easily cast your ballot from abroad:

 First: Make sure you’re actually registered to vote!

 Remember all of those civics classes you had to sit through in high school?
 By now you should know that no one counts as 2/3 of a person and you can vote as a woman, so there’s absolutely no reason on this big Earth why you can’t do it (unless you’re under 18).
 Plus, it’s easier than ever to vote from abroad.

 Registering to vote is an insanely simple process that can be done in person at a local election office, by heading into the DMV, or even by soliciting this information through the mail.
 If you’re currently abroad, you can print off these forms and mail, fax or email them back Stateside to your local office.